Maaz-22/bulk-supplier-management-system/README.md

-# bulk-supplier-management-system
-A CLI-based inventory &amp; supplier management system built with Python.
-Track suppliers, products, purchase orders, sales, and generate PDF reports &amp; charts.
-Features low-stock alerts, MOQ validation, and data persistence using CSV.

 # Bulk Supplier Management System

 A **command-line inventory & supplier management system** built in Python using `pandas`, `reportlab`, `tabulate`, and `plotext`.
-Perfect for small-to-medium businesses that need to track suppliers, products, purchase orders, sales, and generate PDF reports & charts.
+Perfect for small-to-medium businesses that need to track suppliers, products, purchase orders, sales, and generate PDF reports & charts  using CSV.

 ---